Canadian

 A true classic, the original line that put VIA Rail on the map,

-the Canadian is an overnight rail line that speaks to the
+The Canadian is an overnight rail line that speaks to the

 experience of long-distance rail travel in years long ago.
 This